So where were we…

 I thought all day and night, formulating what I would say if I got the chance.

-Wynn spoke at an early session in a small room in the hotel; maybe one hundred people.
+Wynn spoke at an early session in a small room in the hotel with maybe one hundred people.

 To put my question into context, Steve had just sold his entire company to MGM Casinos, making them the 800-pound gorilla in Las Vegas.
 There had always been a rivalry, and it was seen as a coup for MGM to get those Wynn properties.